sempiedram/ACP1/README.md

 # Analysis

 This "analysis" is a guide to help develop this project.
-A non-complete analysis had already been produced (called analysis.md), but that one used a token data structure that is too hard and it's not very productive.
+A non-complete analysis had already been produced (called analysis.md), but that one used a token data structure that is too complex and not very productive.
 So, instead of using Token data structures, text will be interpreted as needed.

 ## Newer examples of operation: